Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Your mounting system does not have to be a professional, solid rest.

-A cheap hand adjuster, some sand bags, or some rolled-up fabric on top of a steady table or anything that does not move or shake easily will be enough.
+I’ve used a cheap hand adjuster, some sand bags, or some rolled-up fabric on top of a steady table

 Step 2: Set Everything Up